Cost: $1,250 (subject to change)

 - Non-tobacco motivational interviewing - 50%

-- General addiction or addiction courses specific to an area other than tobacco - 50%
+- General addiction or specific addiction courses specific to an area other than tobacco - 50%

-- Attendance at Mayo Clinic Nicotine - 100%
+- Attendance at Mayo Clinic Nicotine Dependence Center annual Conference - 100%

 Distance educational offerings

-Provided by the Mayo Clinic Nicotine Education Program
+Distance education offerings are provided by the Mayo Clinic Nicotine Education Program.

 This is an opportunity for tobacco treatment specialists and other healthcare practitioners who are interested in educational sessions via distant education.
 These sessions will meet the requirements for continuing education hours needed for Mayo Clinic's Tobacco Treatment Specialist Certification.